Downloadable resources

 VYVGART Acquisition Guide

-A guide to help your office staff work with specialty distributors and specialty pharmacies to get VYVGART for your patients.
+A guide to help your office staff work with specialty distributors and specialty pharmacies to acquire VYVGART for your patients.

 VYVGART Prior Authorization Checklist